Before the Industrial Revolution

 - Handmade goods were more in demand among the rich and upper classes as a symbol of class and refinement.

-- Conflict between technology and tradition led to hostility of workers, machines became a target as they caused unemployment, specially among women workers.
+- The conflict between technology and tradition led to the hostility of workers, machines became a target as they caused unemployment, especially among women workers.

-- Invention of Spinning Jenny by James Hargreaves in 1764 reduced labour demand.
+- The invention of Spinning Jenny by James Hargreaves in 1764 reduced labour demand.

-- Life improved after 1840s due to massive building activities involving road construction, railways, tunnels, sewers.
-Number of labour doubled in transport industry.
+- Life improved after the 1840s due to massive building activities involving road construction, railways, tunnels, sewers.
+The number of labour doubled in the transport industry.